 Targeting clear water walleye can be a real challenge as the high visibility often implies careful and finicky fish.
-But catching walleye in clear water conditions can be a relatively easy task if you know how, where, when, and with what you have to fish.
+But catching walleye in clear water conditions can be a relatively easy task if you know how, where, when, and what you have to fish with.

 Walleye fishing in clear water works best in poorer light conditions and close to underwater structures.
 Purple, silver, chrome, or white crankbaits, spinner rigs, and jigs are your top picks for this kind of fishing.

 If you want more helpful tips that will improve your clear water fishing skills and catch you more walleye, all you have to do is keep reading!

 How to Fish for Walleye in Clear Water?

 It’s no secret that walleye spook relatively easily in clear water conditions.
 Their keen eyesight allows them to carefully inspect their surroundings and any tackle that’s coming their way.

 That’s why fishing your lures faster rather than slower is essential for clear water walleye!

 A somewhat faster-than-usual trolling speed when fishing with crankbaits or spinner rigs is an excellent way to ensure that the fish won’t have too much time to check out your lure.

 Instead, they’ll often choose a more reflex-based hit rather than letting the prey get away.
 Always use that fact to your advantage!

 If you prefer jigging for walleye, try speed jigging for them, especially over heavy weed.